 Loading…

-Thursday April 24, 2025 11:20am - 12:30pm EDT
+Thursday April 24, 2025 10:00am - 11:15am EDT

 What a “right to counsel” is or should be, has not always been the same to advocates in different places.
 There are points of consensus, such as the focus on full representation and the avoidance of any merits testing, but also points of contention, such as whether a law is indeed a right to counsel if it lacks enforceability.

 In this session, we will put forward what a tenant right to counsel is and work with our audience to explore the baseline of what must be in place for a law to be a right to counsel.
-We’ll examine what a tenant right to counsel “North Star” might look like and looks like and discuss strategies around:
+We’ll examine what a tenant right to counsel “North Star” might look like and discuss strategies around:

 • Enforceability (such as grading jurisdictions on their implementation);